-- the action every member of the intervention promises to do if the addict doesn’t enter a rehabilitation or treatment facility
+- The consequent action every member of the intervention will take if the subject doesn’t enter a rehabilitation or treatment facility.

 What Is the Difference Between an Intervention and Therapy?

 Although both are very important for the recovery process, it is crucial to keep in mind that there’s a major difference between an intervention and rehab.
-Intervention Center Norman encourages the addict’s friends, family, and others that care about them to put together an intervention with the purpose of persuading the addict to get help for his or her disease.
+Our team at Better Place Recovery Services encourages the addict’s friends, family, and others that care about them to put together an intervention with the purpose of persuading the addict to get help for his or her disease.
 An intervention is not the same as therapy, and is probably not enough to make an addict quit abusing drugs or alcohol on its own.
 For the best results, the addict should be taught about the illness of substance abuse, the way to maintain long term recovery, and the triggers that cause their need to abuse drugs or alcohol.
 All of these lessons and more can be learned at rehabilitation facilities like Rehab intervention.
-For the highest probability of success, Addiction Intervention Oklahoma suggests that an addict is pushed to agree to enter treatment directly after their intervention.
+For the highest probability of success, Our intervention team in Norman Oklahoma suggests that an addict is pushed to agree to enter treatment directly after their intervention.

 For Assistance Now, Contact Better Place Recovery Services!

 It’s a frustrating and scary experience to watch a family member suffer and struggle with substance abuse.
 Generally, interventions are highly organized meetings requiring the combined efforts of friends and family, but occasionally it can be as easy as asking the individual to stop their behavior and enter rehab.
-Drug Addiction Treatment Centers can help by offering interventionists, finding rehab centers around the United States, or explaining about drug abuse in general.
+Better Place Recovery Services can help by offering interventionists, finding rehab centers around the United States, or explaining about drug abuse in general.
 In order to get a family member the support they so desperately require, call 405-217-0728 immediately!